 Why is there an increasing gap between our needs and the life insurance coverage?
 Understanding the benefits of a life insurance policy may help you better decide whether to purchase a policy and how much coverage you would need.
 To help you separate reality from fiction, below we will discuss 21 myths about life insurance policies.

 Myth 1: Life Insurance Is Too Expensive

 Many people assume that life insurance policies are very expensive.
 80% of consumers overestimate the cost of life insurance, according to a 2015 study by LIMRA.
 In reality, there are many types of life insurance products with each type tailoring towards different personal needs and wealth levels.
 For example, if you are relatively young and are in good health, you can start off with an affordable term insurance policy.

 The same LIMRA survey showed that 63% of the Americans who need more insurance but have no plan to purchase it within the next year is due to perceived high cost of an insurance policy.
-20% of the survey participants thought that a 20-year term insurance policy with $250,000 of death benefit for a healthy 30 year-old would cost $1,000 a year, while in reality it costs around $200, which is $16 per month.
+20% of the survey participants thought that a 20-year term insurance policy with $250,000 of a death benefit for a healthy 30-year-old would cost $1,000 a year, while in reality it costs around $200, which is $16 per month.
 And the premium is guaranteed and does not change for 20 years.
 This $16 per month provides you assurance that should the unimaginable occurs to you, your loved one will be financially protected.